NichieSystems/blockchain-crypto-guides/guides/defi/en/2-howto-defi.md

 - A single DeFi service can have multiple websites/apps depending on its popularity.
 Since smart contracts reside on always-online blockchain anyone can build a graphical gateway to them in a form of a website or a mobile app.

-- DeFi services require user to connect to the service using a [non-custodial](../../fundamentals/en/2-wallets-basics.md) cryptocurrency wallet like Unstoppable.
+- DeFi services require user to connect to the service using a [non-custodial](../../fundamentals/en/2-wallets-basics.md) cryptocurrency wallet like Scurdex.
 The wallet is your way to authenticate and connect to the smart contract.

 ## Getting Started